dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/data-partitioning-strategies.md

 ![Data table](data-partitioning-strategies/_static/image1.png)

 When you represent this data as a table and look at the different varieties of data, you can see that the three columns on the left have string data that can be efficiently stored by a relational database, while the two columns on the right are essentially byte arrays that come from image files.
-It's possible to storage image file data in a relational database, and a lot of people do that because they don't want to save the data to the file system.
+It's possible to store image file data in a relational database, and a lot of people do that because they don't want to save the data to the file system.
 They might not have a file system capable of storing the required volumes of data or they might not want to manage a separate back-up and restore system.
 This approach works well for on-premises databases and for small amounts of data in cloud databases.
 In the on-premises environment, it might be easier to just let the DBA take care of everything.

 But in a cloud database, storage is relatively expensive, and a high volume of images could make the size of the database grow beyond the limits at which it can operate efficiently.
 You can address these problems by partitioning the data vertically, which means you choose the most appropriate data store for each column in your table of data.
 What might work best for this example is to put the string data in a relational database and the images in Blob storage.